razo7/Nap-Hadoop-2.9.1/README.md

 ## Motivation
-Write the map and reduce __containers locations__ (the node for each container/task) to HDFS and LOG.
+Create a network aware version of Hadoop.
+For that we write the map and reduce __containers locations__ (the node for each container/task) to HDFS and LOG, then we can read these locations from HDFS for our network aware modification (Nap).

-The modification is writing these locations in Hadoop LOG, and under "/mappersLocations" or "/reducersLocations" directory respectively, when the NameNode computer has to be "called" (has an hostname) _master_.
+This modification results in writing these locations in Hadoop LOG, and under "/mappersLocations" or "/reducersLocations" directory respectively (HDFS), when the NameNode computer has to be "called" (has an hostname) _master_.

 ## Technologies
 * Hadoop 2.9.1